apache/systemds/scripts/resource/README.md

 Here is a list of all of the rest of the options available:

 * `CPU_QUOTA` (default 1152) - specifies the limit of (virtual) CPU cores allowed for evaluation.
 This corresponds to the EC2 service quota for limiting the running instances within the same region at the same moment.
+* `COSTS_WEIGHT` (default 0.01) - specifies the weighing factor for the multi-objective function for optimization
 * `MIN_EXECUTORS` (default 0) - specifies minimum desired executors, where 0 includes single node execution.
 Allows configuring minimum cluster size.
 * `MAX_EXECUTORS` (default 200) - specifies maximum desired executors.
 The maximum number of executors can be limited dynamically further more in case of reaching the CPU quota number.
 * `INSTANCE_FAMILIES` - specifies VM instance types for consideration at searching for optimal configuration.
 If not specified, all instances from the table with instance metadata are considered